tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 defines a..."

-- **Discrete Distribution with finite support:**<a name="discrete distribution"> </a> A discrete distribution with finite support can have an finite number of possible realizations.
+- **Discrete Distribution with finite support:**<a name="discrete distribution"> </a> A discrete distribution with finite support can have a finite number of possible realizations.

 [discrete_distribution_finite~]: #discrete_distribution_finite
 "A discrete distribution with finite... "